Biological Sciences in Public Health

 Waiver of Course Requirements

-For some students who have successfully completed graduate-level coursework, BPH course requirements may be waived if graduate-level competency is demonstrated to the faculty director before the end of the first semester of year one.
+For some students who have successfully completed graduate-level coursework, BPH course requirements may be waived if graduate-level competency is demonstrated to the faculty director before the end of the first term of year one.
 Students may request a Course Waiver Form from the BPH program office.
 A signed copy will be kept in the student’s file as documentation of the director’s authorization to grant an exemption to a student from further coursework in these areas.

 Rotations